Why Responsibility Must Arrive Earlier Than We Think

 Adulthood is defined largely by responsibility.

-Children who gradually practice responsibility throughout childhood enter adulthood with familiarity rather than uncertainty.
+Children who gradually practice responsibility throughout childhood enter adulthood with familiarity rather than shock.

 They have already experienced the rhythm of commitment and follow-through.